 Welcome to Year 1

-Miss Hornby and Miss Daly would like to welcome you back to Year 1 after your Easter break.
+Miss Hornby and Miss Crabtree would like to welcome you to Year 1.
 We hope you are ready for all of the exciting learning we have planned for this term.
 We have lots of amazing lessons planned with a few surprises coming up.
-In September, we rolled out our new phonics programme and would like to say well done to all of the children.
-They are making fantastic progress.
-Please continue to read with your child every night, it supports their learning in class and has a huge impact on their learning.
+We will be continuing with our RWI phonics programme and would like to say well done to all of the children for the amazing progress they made in Reception.
+Please continue to read with your child every night, it supports their learning in class and has a huge impact on their development.
 Your child will be receiving a weekly vocabulary sheet.
 This will contain four words related to a topic they are studying.
 Please discuss these each week together, you could discuss the meaning of the words and practise placing them in sentences or discuss what your child already knows about them.
-Thank you for your continued support and we look forward to the following term together.

 Children are continually assessed during daily RWI lessons and so they are able to move on as soon as they are ready to do so.
 We also complete phonic assessments following the RWI format to track their progress and also prepare children for the end of year phonic screening.
 In order for children to feel confident when completing the phonic screening in July we complete regular screenings using past papers so they are familiar with layout and how the test is conducted.

 We really appreciate your continued support as reading and practising phonics at home has a significant impact on your child’s progress.
 Ruth Miskin offers a variety of phonic videos online that you are able to watch at home: